raghul-parthipan/l96_rnn/README.md

 If due to OOM issues you've needed to create separate chunks of simulation data, `merge_simulation_datasets.ipynb` is there to merge it.

-The notebooks in `analysis_notebook` are used to create the plots shown in the Results of the paper.
+The notebooks in `analysis_notebook` are used to create the plots and resulst shown in the Results of the paper.